Victor2i/sm21998decomp/README.md

 ## Prerequisites
 You need the verified good dump, `Super Mario 2 1998 (Unl) [!].gen`

-You will also need to create a directory name "GFX" in the root of the repo.
+You will also need to create a directory named "GFX" in the root of the repo.

 By default, the graphics files are absent in the GFX folder.